ArneStenkrona/FractalFun/README.md

 ## Building and running

 * Download the repository
-* Open src/ in your favorite shell and write:
+* Open the source directory 'src/' in your favorite shell and write:
 ```
 javac main.java
 java main